- Bras d'Or Lake

 3. Fortress of Louisbourg National Historic Site

-On Cape Breton’s rocky shoreline east of Sydney, Nova Scotia, the Fortress of Louisbourg brings you back into one of North America’s busiest 18th-century seaports.
+On Cape Breton’s rocky shoreline south of Sydney, Nova Scotia, the Fortress of Louisbourg brings you back into one of North America’s busiest 18th-century seaports.
 Founded by the French in 1713, this one-quarter reconstruction of the original French town and fortifications is the largest – and best – of its kind in North America, offering a wealth of experiences for visitors to enjoy.

-4. Membertou Heritage Park
+5. Membertou Heritage Park

 Immerse yourself in an ancient Mi’kmaq culture at the Membertou Heritage Park.
 Touch, feel, and learn while experiencing first-hand the rich culture that is Membertou.
 Through interactive exhibits, learn the stories that celebrate Membertou and its people, or have a guided tour by one of our Heritage Interpreters.
 Through cultural workshops and presentations, you will spend time with community members who offer hands-on demonstrations and instructions about Mi’kmaq songs, dance, games, oral traditions and legends.

-7. Giant MacAskill Museum
+7. Cossit House Museum

 Locals Know Blogs